The BBC app on my iPhone announced the news last week. Hugh Hefner had died.

 “Johnny Walker Black.
 On the rocks with a twist.”

 My drink arrived in a flash.
 It was in an oversized, crystal rock glass that was heavy in my hand and sported the Playboy swizzle stick that people collected as evidence that they’d been in a hot spot.
 And while I hadn’t ordered a double, the drink appeared to be close to a triple.
 There was a whole lot of scotch goodness in that glass.

 Andy and I made small talk for a few minutes.
 He told me a couple of stories—he was an extremely engaging and funny raconteur.
 He updated me on the drama around some work he was having done in his apartment.
 (He lived in one of the storied buildings on Gramercy Park South; he had one of the coveted keys to the park; his stories always included a dose of drama.)

 While we were chatting, I started looking around at the scenery, gazing at the people, and enjoying the whole experience.
-Celebrities started arriving around 7 p.m. and I missed the end of one of his stories.
+Celebrities began arriving around 7 p.m., and I missed the end of one of his stories.

 I asked him why he belonged to The Playboy Club.

-“Membership’s reasonable, drinks are a little pricey but they’re powerful, and it’s a great place to meet with clients.
-If you’re negotiating something, this a great place to close.
-Straight guys are distracted by the cleavage and gay guys are distracted by the service and the surroundings.
+“Membership’s reasonable, drinks are a little pricey, but they’re powerful, and it’s a great place to meet with clients.
+Suppose you’re negotiating something, this a great place to close.
+Straight guys are distracted by the cleavage, and gay guys are distracted by the service and the surroundings.
 The showroom’s impressive, too.
 If you don’t have plans for anything tonight, we can stay and see Bob Newhart.”

 I bought my Playboy card key in New York in 1974—it was metal, gold-colored, it had a great hand feel—I maintained my membership through the early 80s.

 I used that card in New York, San Francisco, Los Angeles, Kansas City, and Denver.
-I watched straight men that I’d invited get all squirrelly and boyish around the bunnies and lose all track of our conversation and negotiation; I enjoyed my gay friends loving the visual luxury, fine food, power drinks, and personal service.
+I watched straight men I’d invited get all squirrelly and boyish around the bunnies and lose all track of our conversation and negotiation; I enjoyed my gay friends loving the visual luxury, fine food, power drinks, and personal service.